entrez/beluga-cli/README.md

 **caution:** your origin server username and password will be stored & transmitted as plain text, so ensure they are not used elsewhere.

 if you would like to be able to run the utility by typing `beluga-cli` no matter your current location, you can add the directory which contains the file to your `$PATH` variable.

-## possible flags:

-**-i** : will invalidate the uri of any file modified by the requested operation. see [origin vs cdn](#origin-vs-cdn) for why this may be useful.

-**-s** : the program will run silently.

-each flag can only be used on certain commands. if a flag is used on a command where it is not standard, beluga-cli will generally print an error message but then ignore the flag and continue.

 ## possible commands: